lbussy/BrewPi-iSpindel/README.md

 *[@LBussy](https://github.com/lbussy)'s fork of the original [**BrewPi-iSpindel**](https://github.com/NFBrewingTech/BrewPi-iSpindel) Project.*

-This GitHub contains modifications and supplemental files to support the iSpindel Hydrometer in BrewPi Remix.
+This GitHub contains modifications and supplemental files to support the [iSpindel](http://www.ispindel.de/) Hydrometer in BrewPi Remix.
 This is in no way a working repository meant for end users.
 It's merely a jumping-off place for my work.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM4MTE2NzAwXX0=
+eyJoaXN0b3J5IjpbLTE1NTEzOTAwNF19
 -->